pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 After you add a Pane, then
 ⌃B ← and ⌃B ↑ and ⌃B  → and ⌃B ↓ is how you move your Cursor between Panes.

-These Keyboard Shortcuts first appeared inside the TMux add-on for Linux Terminals.
-The gCloud Linux Terminal Shell installs these by default.
+These Keyboard Shortcuts first appeared inside the TMux Add-On for Linux Terminals, but the gCloud Linux Terminal Shell installs these Keyboard Shortcuts by default.
-The replIt Linux Terminal Shell gives you these same choices, but as Menu Choices, not as Keyboard Shortcuts

-The ⎋ ⌃ ⌥ ⇧ ⌘ notation for Key Caps may be new to you.
+Like you have to press ⌃B ⌃B twice to get Vi to know you want to page back

-Apple speaks of Modifier Key Caps like so =>
+Apple speaks of Modifier Key Caps with the ⎋ ⌃ ⌥ ⇧ ⌘ notation

 | Modifier Key | Name |
 |-----|------|